nortal/araneaframework/etc/js/validation/Readme.txt

   +- clientside-datetime-form-validation.js - Date and Time validation additions to the
   |                                           previous script.
   |
-  +- jwlf-ui-jsp-form-validation  - The definition of the UiFormValidator class, that provides
+  +- ui-jsp-form-validation  - The definition of the UiFormValidator class, that provides
-  |                                 functionality required for JWLF-JSP-UI
+  |                                 functionality required for JSP-UI
   |
-  +- jwlf-jsp-ui.js               - File providing interface functions for JWLF-JSP-UI
+  +- jsp-ui.js               - File providing interface functions for JSP-UI
   |
   +- validation.html              - Sample usage of validation utilities.
   |